SnehalDikhale/panda_simulation/README.md

 ## Acknowledgement

-This is a modified and extended version of the work done by [erdalpekel](https://github.com/erdalpekel/panda_simulation)
+This is a modified and extended version of the work done by [Erdal Pekel](https://github.com/erdalpekel/panda_simulation)